 How to Control Variables in Science

 Scientists can control variables using several methods.
-In some cases, they can hold them constant intentionally.
-For example, they can control the growing conditions for the fertilizer experiment.
+In some cases, variables can be controlled directly.
+For example, researchers can control the growing conditions for the fertilizer experiment.
 Or use standardized procedures and processes for all subjects to reduce other sources of variation.
 These efforts attempt to eliminate all differences between the treatment and control groups other than the treatments themselves.